Four new Omicron cases in Tauranga, seven new non-Omicron cases in Rotorua

 There are 45 cases in New Zealand with five in hospital, including one in ICU or HDU in Rotorua Hospital.

-Anyone who was there at the time should self-isolate and get tested immediately and again on day five after being exposed.
+Anyone who was there at the time is told to self-isolate and get tested immediately and again on day five after being exposed.

 If symptoms start to show, they should get tested immediately.